The date for the next Banquet will be Wednesday 21st March 2018 not as previously expected the 19th. The date into diaries please.

 The Master presented the Company’s Gold Medal to Mr Daniel (Dan) Martins, who is 20 years old.
 He has won several national contests against strong competition to secure his place as the UK’s representative at the Plumbing WorldSkills 2017 competition on 14-19 October in Abu Dhabi (UAE).

 Dan, who will he competing against 30 other countries in the finals, is part of a 34-member team who will be going through rigorous 'Olympic-style' training in preparation.
-When Dan heard that he had been selected for the WorldSkills final he was over the moon to be chosen and he expects the experience to be “unbelievable”.
-Dan is currently employed by one of our Corporate Members, Briggs and Forrester in Northampton and is accompanied today by his line manager and supporter Mr Pete Curtis.
+When Dan heard that he had been selected for the WorldSkills final he was over the moon to be chosen he expects the experience to be “unbelievable”.
+Dan is currently employed by one of our Corporate Members, Briggs and Forrester in Northampton and was accompanied today by his line manager and supporter Mr Pete Curtis.
 Briggs and Forrester Group have also supported Dan throughout, allowing him the extra training time that he has needed to take away from work.
 Pete Curtis from the group said: “We are extremely proud of Dan and what he has achieved.
 We have supported him throughout the process because we could also see his potential and it gives a great feel around the company, which encourages other apprentices to push hard to achieve their own goals.''
 He received his training from EAS Mechanical Limited, also in Northampton, who entered him in the regional heats after seeing his great potential.

 Dan was admitted as an Honorary Freeman of the Company before the presentation, which was also be witnessed by Corporate Liveryman Duncan Benedetti.